 Our books are available anywhere in the world, as they are in the international bookseller’s database.
 And so, if you have a favorite bookseller, you can use the names of the books or the ISBN numbers of the print editions to order them:

 We encourage you to first check your local independent bookseller.
-But if all else fails, our books are also available on Amazon even outside of the U.S. For example, in the U.K. they are available here:
+But if all else fails, here are some international sources for our books:

-How do I publish my book with Tipping Points Press?
+How do I submit my manuscript to Tipping Points Press?

 Our first publications below are a set of four small books composed of articles that Peter Gray has published as blog posts for Psychology Today.
 Peter has waived royalties on these books, so all profits go to support ASDE and Tipping Points Press.
 The first $8,000 of profits from these four books will be used as advances to publish the writing of Women of Color.
 Half of all proceeds there after will also be used as advances for Women of Color authors.